3dim-computational-imaging/3dim-website/content/talks/willomitzer-2026-poincare/index.md

 - florian-willomitzer

 # Location
-location: 'Overview about research philosophy and projects.
-SPIE Henri Poincaré Webinar Series on Optical Polarization and Related Phenomena'
+location: 'SPIE Henri Poincaré Webinar Series on Optical Polarization and Related Phenomena'

 # Date
 # Format: YYYY-MM-DD.
 A day must be included, but it won't be visible.